mdx-js/mdx/MDX_SPECIFICATION.md

 ## Element to component mapping

-After processing in the MDAST phase it's often desirable to map React components to their HTML element equivalents.
+It'd often be desirable to map React components to their HTML element equivalents, adding more flexibility to many usages of React that might not want a plain HTML element as the output.
-This will be applied at the HAST phase.
+This is useful for component-centric projects using CSS-in-JS and other similar projects.

+This will require a multi step AST implementation, first starting with [MDAST](https://github.com/syntax-tree/mdast) => [HAST](https://github.com/syntax-tree/hast).
+This will allow us to tie into both markdown plugins and hyperscript plugins, but can be something completely opaque to end users.

-Can be passed as props, or potentiall context provider, but that's implementation specific.
+Can be passed as props, or potentially a context provider, but that's implementation specific.

 ```jsx
 import React from 'react'